-The Tunisian food law that was drafted before the revolution has been indefinitely postponed and is likely to be approved in 2013.
-This law was prepared by the Ministry of Commerce in accordance with local and European food agencies and is currently under review.
-The law is expected to harmonize Tunisian legislation with EU food regulation 178/2002.
-The recent announcement that Tunisia will have access to the European Union advanced partner status next year will certainly hasten the ratification of the law.
-The law is expected to encompass all principles, requirements, and procedures concerning food and consumers' safety.
-It will contain regulations on official controls, contaminants, additives, food contact materials, and pesticides.
+The Tunisian food law that was drafted before the revolution, has been indefinitely postponed and most likely will not be approved until a new constitution is written and the election of a new parliament in 2014.
+The new food law was prepared by the Ministry of Commerce in accordance with local and European food agencies and is currently under review.
+The law was expected to harmonize Tunisian legislation with EU food regulation 178/2002 and to encompass all principles, requirements, and procedures concerning food and consumers' safety.
+According to resources persons that worked on the project, the drafted food law contains regulations on official controls, contaminants, additives, food contact materials, and pesticides.